kowey/GenI/doc/manual/polarity.md

 generation task for each automaton path, we should do single generation task, but annotate each tree with set of the automata paths it appears on.
-We then allow trees on the same paths to be compared only if they are on the same path.
-Note: chart sharing involves some mucking around with the generation engine (see page {fn:Builder:preInit})
+We then allow trees on the same paths to be compared only if they are on the same path

 ### Semantic sorting